grimy86/lowlevelnotes/docs/Reverse_Engineering/Intro.md

 The advantage here is that since we control the environment, we can configure it to avoid noise, like activity from a legitimate user or Windows Services.
 Thus, everything we observe in such an environment points to malware activity, making it easier to identify what the malware did in this scenario.

->[!NOTE]
+!!! warning
-> This is specific to malware reversal, Windows forensics and the Windows environment.
+    This is specific to malware reversal, Windows forensics and the Windows environment.

->
-> However let's say you're reversing / analyzing a "safe" program then don't mind this part above.
+    However let's say you're reversing / analyzing a "safe" program then don't mind this part above.

 Malware, however, often uses techniques to prevent an analyst from performing dynamic analysis.
 Since most dynamic analysis is performed in a controlled environment.